utdata/rwdir/docs/12-explore.md

 - Summarize records by year or month as appropriate and create a Bar or Column chart to show how the number of records for each time period.
 - Do you need to see how different categories of data have changed over time?
 Consider a line chart that shows those categories in different colors.
-- If you have the same value for different time periods, do you want to see the change or percent change in those values?
-If those time periods are values in different columns, you can create a new column using `mutate()` to do the math and show the difference.
+- If you have the same value for different time periods, do might want to see the change or percent change in those values.
+You can create a new column using `mutate()` to do the math and show the difference.
 - Do you need the mean (average), median or sum of a column, or certain values within columns?
 The the `group_by()` and `summarize()` functions are likely your tool to discover those values.

 ## Explore the distributions in your data

-In many cases the summary data may be enough, but sometimes you might want see the "distributon" of values, i.e. how the values vary within the column.
+We didn't talk about histograms in class, but sometimes you might want see the "distributon" of values in your data, i.e. how the values vary within the column.
 Are many of the values similar?
 A histogram can show this.

 Here is an example of a histogram from our wells data exploring the borehole_depth.
 Each bar represents the number of wells broken down in 100ft depth increments (set with `binwidth=100`).
 So the first bar shows that most of the wells (more than 7000) are less than 100 feet deep.